Increasing Your FICO Score for Home Buying

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a decent interest rate.
 Some of the pieces in determining your FICO score include:

-- Payment History — How many late payments have you made?
+- Payment History — How many times do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?